francielleabreu/countdown-timer/README.md

 </head>
 <body>
     <h1>Countdown Timer</h1>
     <p>This is a web project developed as part of the Matrix Master bootcamp in Rotterdam, the Netherlands.
-The goal of this project is to create a a TIMER using jQuery.</p>
+The goal of this project is to create a TIMER using jQuery.</p>
     <h2>Visit the Project</h2>
     <p>Check out the project in action at: <a href="https://francielleabreu.github.io/matrix-master-bring-all-together/](https://francielleabreu.github.io/countdown-timer/)">Countdown Timer</a></p>
     <h2>Developers involved in the project</h2>